Republicans who won after rowdy town halls now avoiding them

 "They were pretty rowdy," Markey recalled with a chuckle.

-Republicans who played their campaigns to take advantage of the tea party movement's populist appeal now need to learn to take what was dished out to the Democrats.
+Republicans who played their campaigns to take advantage of the tea party movement's populist appeal now need to learn to take what was dished out to the Democrats, she said.

 "That's why you were elected, to represent the people.
 You come back on weekends, you come back on breaks, and you talk to people — even if they don't like what you're doing," Markey said.

-Note: This story has been corrected to show that Tipton is not at the Munich Security Conference but is traveling the country with another congressional delegation.